apple1003232/GitHub/GoogleCrawler_MongoDB_multithreading/README.txt

 Google Crawler (Python 2.7)

 This is a basic tool to crawls google for user-inputted search terms with multithreading.
-It saves the first 20 results returned, visits each of the result pages and stores the title, main text and meta description in Mongodb database.
+It saves the first 20 results returned, visits each of the result pages and stores the title, main text, meta description and main image in Mongodb database.

 Author: Hongchen
 ===============================================================